sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 **Audition Dates**

-* **General Auditions** will take place in person on **Friday 2/02/23** by appointment between 11:00 AM to 4:00 PM.
+* **General Auditions** will take place in person on **Friday 2/02/23** by appointment from 11:00 AM to 4:00 PM.
 * ***Returning to Haifa* Auditions** will take place in person on **Wednesday 2/07/2024** from 11:00 AM to 4:00 PM.
 * ***Alaa: A Family Trilogy* Auditions** will take place in person on **Friday 2/09/2024** from 11:00 AM to 4:00 PM.
 * **Callbacks** will take place in person on Monday 2/12/24 from 11:00 AM to 3:00 PM.

 **Seeking**

-For *Returning to Haifa*: We are seeking women- and men-identifying actors to portray Palestinian characters in their 20s and 40s and a woman-identifying Polish character in her 60s.
+For *Returning to Haifa*: We are seeking women- and men-identifying actors to portray Palestinian characters in their 20s and 40s and a woman-identifying Israeli character in her 60s.
 (Rehearsals begin March 4, 2024.
 Performs April 12 through May 4, 2024).

 For *ALAA: A Family Trilogy*: We're seeking an ensemble of BIPOC actors of all backgrounds, ethnicities, genders, abilities, ages, etc. (Rehearsals begin October 28, 2024.
 Performs November 8, 9 and 10, 2024.)